A stroke is a medical emergency. Quick intervention may increase a person’s chance of survival and reduce the risk of long-term disability.

 - speech therapy

-If the stroke happened within the last few hours, doctors might administer certain medications to address blood clots and reduce the risk of long-term effects.
+The doctor might administer medications to address blood clots and reduce the risk of long-term effects.

 The outlook for people who have had a stroke varies.
-Also, having associated medical conditions, such as diabetes and high blood pressure, can increase the risk of future stroke and may hinder recovery.
+Age, overall health, and lifestyle choices can affect recovery and the risk of having another stroke.

 According to the ASA, one quarter of people who have one stroke will have another one at some time.
 However, following a treatment plan that includes medication such as aspirin and lifestyle measures can prevent 80% of strokes and heart attacks.

 Speedy intervention is vital.
 It can take